-The Book of Esther is a novel more real than many historical books.
-Even if the events are fictitious, they express the anguish, the resentment and the hopes which, for centuries, were those of the dispersed Jews.
-Fear of the pagans, contempt for those who do not know God; constant attempts to obtain the favor of the authorities; persistent pleas to God who cannot allow his people to disappear; hope for the day when they can take revenge on their enemies for the greater glory of God.
+The Book of Esther is a more real novel than many historical books.
+Although fictitious events are related, in them we find the anguish, the resentments and the hopes of the dispersed and at times persecuted Jews.
+Fear of pagans, critical judgment about the foolishness of those who do not know God; a constant effort to win the favor of the authorities; petitions to God who cannot allow his people to disappear; close solidarity with the people of their own race and waiting for the day when they could avenge themselves of their enemies for the greater glory of their God.

-At a time when the gospel is not yet known, the Book of Esther emphasizes God's fidelity to his word: the Jewish people had to survive until the final redemption of the world.
+In that human context in which the Gospel had not yet entered, the Book of Esther emphasizes God's fidelity to his word: the Jewish people had to survive for God's plan to be carried out for human beings.